-How to move from reactive to proactive procurement.
+How to move supplier information management from reactive to proactive.

 Procurement teams everywhere attempt to become more proactive while drowning in reactive work.
 Sound familiar?
 Implementing change with few resources can be challenging, but it is possible.
 The key to moving from reactive to proactive is efficient processes with supplier information management.

 When businesses are small, procurement is often an afterthought.
 With no team dedicated to the function, someone usually performs it as a side project.
 So, by default, the process becomes very reactive.